microsoft/azure-devops-node-api/CONTRIBUTING.md

 Before submitting a feature or substantial code contribution, please discuss it with the team and ensure it follows the product roadmap.

 You might also read these two blogs posts on contributing code: [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) by Miguel de Icaza and [Don't "Push" Your Pull Requests](http://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) by Ilya Grigorik.

+### Generated Code

+Most of library is auto-generated and we will usually not accept pull requests on these files, but you can contribute to the non-generated aspects of the library.
+Right now, that includes:
+ * ./Api/VsoClient.ts
+ * ./Api/WebApi.ts
+ * ./Api/Interfaces/common/VsoBaseInterfaces.ts
+ * ./Api/handlers/*
+ * anything outside of ./Api

 ### Commits